 - The Judicial Liaison receives a case.

-- The Judicial Liaison does an initial review to determine whether the case is of a nature to be heard by the Honor and Ethics Council and whether the requisite materials are in hand.
+- The Judicial Liaison does a review to determine whether the case is of a nature to be heard by the Honor and Ethics Council and whether the requisite materials are in hand.

-- If it is determined that the case should proceed, the Judicial Liaison informs the accused student that the student will be the subject of an investigation.
+- If it is determined that the case should proceed, the Judicial Liaison informs the Office of the Dean of the College who completes two things:

-- At the hearing, the BIA investigator presents the case to the HEC.
-The Judicial Liaison does not participate in the hearing.
+- The Judicial Liaison does not participate in the hearing.

 Rights of the Accused Student in Honor and Ethics Council Hearings

 - The accused student has the right to assistance from a student advisor.
-An advisor will be assigned from the Board of Investigators and Advisors by its co-chair.
+A Student Conduct Advisor will be assigned by the Student Conduct Advisor Co-Chairs.
 If the student wishes, the student may instead choose any currently enrolled Wake Forest undergraduate student to serve as the student’s advisor.
 The student may always choose to proceed without the assistance of an advisor.
 It is recommended that students use their assigned advisors, though the decision to do otherwise will not be considered during the deliberative process.

-- The student will not be compelled to testify and the failure to testify will not be held against the student.
-Neither the investigator nor any member of the hearing panel will comment on the student’s failure to testify.
+- The student will not be compelled to make an opening statement at the hearing and the decision to do so will not be held against the student.
+No member of the hearing panel will comment on the student’s decision not to make an opening statement.

 - No hearing will take place sooner than five (5) business days after the student is notified of the charges.
 The student may waive this right for purposes of expediency.

-- The student has the right to choose between an open and a closed hearing.
+- While a closed hearing is standard, the student has the right to choose between an open and a closed hearing.

 - The student has the right to be present at all times and at all phases of the hearing except deliberation.